Coronavirus: Netherlands recalls 'defective' masks bought from China | DW | 29.03.2020

-The Dutch government has ordered a recall on around 600,000 masks out of a shipment of 1.3 million from China after they failed to meet quality standards.
+The Dutch government has ordered a recall of around 600,000 masks out of a shipment of 1.3 million from China after they failed to meet quality standards.

 The defective masks had already been distributed to several hospitals currently battling the COVID-19 outbreak, news agency AFP and Dutch media reported.
 The Dutch Health Ministry has kept the rest of the shipment on hold.